Argumentation Framework

 Example: “However, this argument overlooks the fact that historical hierarchies were often maintained through force rather than merit, suggesting that their existence doesn’t necessarily validate their moral legitimacy.”

-In addition to the inline tags above, you can highlight particularly crucial premises using a special callout block.
+In addition to the inline tags above, particularly crucial pillars of an argument will be highlighted using a special callout block.
 This is useful for foundational claims that are central to multiple arguments throughout the document.

 Usage: